mgeorge67701/crossplane-nutanix/README.md

 - **Endpoint configuration**: Prism Central URL
 - **Multiple configurations**: Support for multiple Nutanix environments

-## Using a JSON File for Cluster Details
+## Using a JSON File for Dynamic Values

-You can store cluster UUIDs and other details in a JSON file and mount it into the provider pod.
+You can store various dynamic values such as `clusterUuid`, `subnetUuid`, `imageUuid`, and others in a JSON file and mount it into the provider pod.
 The provider will read this file at runtime.

 ### Example JSON File